-Support for staff faced with challenging behavior is also an important responsibility of the Senior Management who are expected to:
+Support for staff faced with challenging behaviour is also an important responsibility of the Senior Management who are expected to:

-- Promote self-discipline and proper regard for authority among students. - Encourage good behavior and respect for others and prevent all forms of bullying. - Ensure that the standard of behavior is acceptable. - Regulate the conduct of students. - Makes provision for continuous professional development with reference to: positive behavior management, physical intervention (the use of reasonable force) and anti-bullying procedures. - Understand current legislation, research and philosophy on promoting positive behavior and on handling students' behavior where it may require additional support. - Be able to access relevant sources of expertise on promoting positive behavior within the curriculum for supporting personal, social and emotional development. - Familiarize new staff members with the College's behavior policy and guidelines for behavior.
+- Promote self-discipline and proper regard for authority among students. - Encourage good behaviour and respect for others and prevent all forms of bullying. - Ensure that the standard of behaviour is acceptable. - Regulate the conduct of students. - Makes provision for continuous professional development with reference to: positive behaviour management, physical intervention (the use of reasonable force) and anti-bullying procedures. - Understand current legislation, research and philosophy on promoting positive behaviour and on handling students' behaviour where it may require additional support. - Be able to access relevant sources of expertise on promoting positive behaviour within the curriculum for supporting personal, social and emotional development. - Familiarise new staff members with the College's behaviour policy and guidelines for behaviour.